Rishabh-malhotraa/caucus/README.md

 - [x] Code Running (Easy need to just hookup with an api)
 - [x] Database with all the leetcode question and sorted based on tags.
 - [x] IMP: Sync code using localstorage or sockets when a new person joins in the room, with defaultvalue prop on the monaco editor instance.
+- [ ] Option to remove the minimap
+- [ ] Add codeforce problem using webscraping thingy
+- [ ] Add Autoformating keybind.
 - [ ] Add Vim Keybinds
 - [ ] Add a full-screen Zen Mode
 - [ ] Make a public api to fetch questions, based on scraped data